Information About Note Taking

 - Your time sheets are available for your review for one year after the date of submission.
 Note: Do not use the back button on your browser.
 Use the back button provided in banner.

-You can track your hours on a paper time sheet until Banner has been activated for your job.
+Track your hours on a paper time sheet until Banner has been activated for your job.

 If the time sheet deadline occurs before your job is activated, fill out and submit your paper time sheet for approval.